eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.3

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Added an option to create inline image cache on the fly to reduce initial startup time;
+ - Enhanced mail header field decoder according to RFC 2047 to resolve occasional text display issues;
+ - Updated User Manual to describe new and updated features;

 v 1.0.3.2

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;